 How Can I Tell If My Lexington Home Is At Risk For Spider Problems?

 All homes have the potential to attract and host spider infestations.
-Unlike other pest insects, like cluster flies, spiders are a year-round nuisance because they overwinter in dark corners of the home and eat a wide variety of insects.
+Unlike other pest insects, like cluster flies, spiders in Lexington are a year-round nuisance because they overwinter in dark corners of the home and eat a wide variety of insects.
 Some of the most common spiders that you may find in your home are house spiders, brown recluses, and black widow spiders.

 Spider infestations in KY and factors that lead to spider problems

 While spiders are a year-round pest, there are seasons in which their numbers seem to spike due to the availability of smaller insects they feed on throughout the year.
 When insects are plentiful outdoors during the spring and summer, spiders will generally remain outside.
 Prey insects, such as mosquitoes, die off as the weather cools in the Fall; this, in turn, encourages spiders to move indoors to find more accessible food sources.
 They often congregate in damp areas of the home that continue to harbor insects, such as earwigs.

 Signs of infestation